bobritsky/Portfolio/Food_Market_Yandex/readme.md

-# Project from Yandex Practicum Data Analysis course - analysis of Moscow food market to get insights for new cafe opening
+# Moscow food catering analysis to get insights for new cafe opening to stakeholders

 Tools used - Jupyter Notebook, Python, pandas, numpy for EDA, folium, plotly for visualisation